 STEP FOUR: PAINT THE LOCKER

-The final step is to paint the locker.
+Lastly, time to paint the locker.
 I chose Sherwin Williams All Surface Enamel.
 This is also oil-based paint.
 I love Tiffany Blue which can be difficult to match exactly.
 I took a Tiffany box to the store, and the nice guy at my local Sherwin Williams helped me with color selection.
-The Sherwin Williams color, Little Blue Box, was a perfect match!
+All in all, the Sherwin Williams color, Little Blue Box, was a perfect match!

 My readers know that my husband is an awesome painter.
-He painted the locker for me.
-It took two coats of paint with a foam roller.
+In fact, he painted the locker for me.
+It only took two coats of paint with a foam roller.
 The result is a glossy, shiny finish.
 It came out so pretty…it’s almost mirror-like.

-I decided to keep the inside of the locker the white primer color.
+I decided to keep the inside a white primer color.
 It gives the inside a neat, light, bright appearance.
 When the door is open, the contrast between the blue and the white is very appealing.

 STEP FIVE: REATTACH THE HARDWARE: